mysql-net/MySqlConnector/docs/content/api/MySqlConnector/MySqlTransaction/RollbackAsync.md

 # MySqlTransaction.RollbackAsync method (2 of 2)

-Asynchronously olls back the current transaction to the savepoint with the specified *savepointName* without aborting the transaction.
+Asynchronously rolls back the current transaction to the savepoint with the specified *savepointName* without aborting the transaction.

 ```csharp
 public Task RollbackAsync(string savepointName,